 Club premises certificates

-You will need to apply for a club premises certificate if you’re a social, sporting or political members' club (like a working men’s club, rugby club, or British Legion) and want to:
+You will need a club premises certificate if you’re a social, sporting or political members' club (like a working men’s club, rugby club, or British Legion) and want to:

-- sell or supply alcohol to members or guests
+- supply alcohol to members or bone fide guests*

-- provide regulated entertainment, like musical performances or film screenings to members or guests
+- provide regulated entertainment, like musical performances or film screenings to members or bone fide guests*

 To qualify for a certificate, your club must make sure that: